Kübra Dağlı

-Kübra Dağlı (born 1996) is a Turkish Taekwondo world champion in the freestyle duo poomsae category.
-She won a gold medal in the over-18 section with partner Emirhan Muran in the 10th World Poomsae Championships held in Peru in 2016.
-She has also been a gold or silver medalist at every national championship in the category between 2018 and 2020.
+Kübra Dağlı (born 17 February 1996) is a Turkish Taekwondo athlete, social media influencer and two-time world champion.

+Dağlı, alongside her partner Emirhan Muran, won a gold medal in the senior competition at the 10th World Poomsae Championships held in Peru in 2016.
+In 2018, she won her second gold medal on the world stage by claiming first place in the women's Recognized Poomsae competition at the 2nd World Taekwondo Beach Championships held in Rhodes.

-Following her victory, she received extensive media coverage for days, particularly for her competing in taekwondo while wearing a headscarf.
-She wrote on social media, "They don't speak of my success, but of my headscarf.
+Following her world title in 2016, she received extensive media coverage, particularly for her competing in Taekwondo while wearing a headscarf.
+She wrote on social media: "They don't speak of my success, but of my headscarf.
 I don’t want this.
 Our success should be discussed."
-Milliyet newspaper columnist Asu Maro documented the two sources of criticism Dağlı faced – Muslims who saw taekwondo itself as improper for women, and secular organizations who wanted her to remove her head covering during competitions.
+Milliyet newspaper columnist Asu Maro documented the two sources of criticism Dağlı faced – Muslims who saw Taekwondo itself as improper for women, and secular organizations who wanted her to remove her head covering during competitions.
 She condemned both groups as holding "sexist ideologies" that are harmful to her and other Muslim female athletes.

-Headscarves are permitted by taekwondo's international governing bodies, though Dağlı said she did have to wear a bandana instead of a hijab once, in 2013.
+Headscarves are permitted by Taekwondo's international governing bodies, though Dağlı said she did have to wear a bandana instead of a hijab once, in 2013.